-Specific items financed from the Specific Reserves and General Reserve totalled £19,633,000.
+Specific items financed from the Specific Reserves and General Reserve totalled £7,171,000.

-The largest utilisation of General Reserve amounted to £7,837,000 to finance the Capital Programme, whilst the largest utilisation of Specific Reserve amounted to £4,356,000 in the Land and Property Reserve, the majority of which relates to the purchase 255-269 London Road Burgess Hill (Wickes acquisition).
-A further £2,183,000 was utilised in the Temporary Accommodation Reserve to acquire and manage our own properties to improve the quality of services for homeless families.
+The largest utilisation of General Reserve amounted to £1,286,000 to finance the Capital Programme (including £179,000 for the financing of Revenue projects within the Programme).
+The largest utilisation of Specific Reserve amounted to £1,471,000, which was transferred to the Temporary Accommodation Reserve to acquire and manage our own properties to improve the quality of services for homeless families.

-In addition, just over £12,000,000 has been transferred into Reserves, (£7,025,000 to Specific Reserve and £4,978,000 to General Reserve).
+In addition, just under £9,000,000 has been transferred into Reserves, (£4,320,000 to Specific Reserve and £4,636,000 to General Reserve).
 The largest contributions to General Reserve in the year include:

-- £3,657,000 grant relating to New Homes Bonus allocation. - £430,000 being the annual contribution budgeted to be paid to General Reserve, to fund the Authority's Major Capital Renewals programme. - £367,000 interest receipts generated mainly from treasury management activity.
+- £3,444,000 grant relating to New Homes Bonus allocation. - £336,000 interest receipts generated mainly from treasury management activity - £413,000 for commuted sums -open space maintenance. - £229,000 being the annual contribution budgeted to be paid to General Reserve, to fund the Authority's Major Capital Renewals programme.

-Overall there has been a net decrease of £7,630,000 in the level of the General Fund Balance as at 31 March 2019.
-Further details are contained within the Transfers to /from Earmarked Specific Reserves, Note 7 to the accounts, and are also set out in the Appendix C of the Outturn Report to Cabinet 3 June 2019.
+Overall there has been a net increase of £1,785,000 in the level of the General Fund Balance as at 31 March 2020.
+Further details are contained within the Transfers to /from Earmarked Specific Reserves, Note 7 to the accounts, and are also set out in the Appendix C of the Outturn Report to Cabinet 1 June 2020.